matplotlib/CZI_2024-06_mpl/proposal.md

 roadmap provides context and guidance to someone new to the library.
 Secondly, we will prioritize reviewing PRs from new contributors to help them be merged in a timely manner.
-By being responsive to new contributor's PRs we will improve their contributing experience and in turn increase the rate at which they open subsequent PRs to become a regular contributor.
+By being responsive to new contributor's PRs we will improve their contributing experience and long term productivity as contributors.

 We propose to continue full support (1 FTE) for Elliott Sales de Andrade and partial support (.08 FTE) for Thomas Caswell along with travel and equipment support for 2 years.
 The effort will be split with approximately .73 FTE for maintenance, .25 FTE for medium sized enhancements, and .1 FTE for community and project management.
-We also propose to fund Code of Conduct incident response training.

 [1] https://github.com/matplotlib/matplotlib/issues/5665
 [2] https://github.com/matplotlib/matplotlib/issues/6321